 Students examine attitudes to risk, and the health outcomes and costs associated with inappropriate risk-taking behaviour.
 Ways to balance risk and safety and refine and evaluate strategies to minimise the likelihood of others taking inappropriate risks are discussed.
-They consider how the different roles and responsibilities in sexual relationships can affect their health and wellbeing.
 Mental illness, its stigma and the challenges for those with a mental illness and those caring for them is explored.
+Students explore why individuals become homeless and how many of the other topics covered are closely linked to homelessness.

 - Risk taking and harm minimisation

 - Alcohol

 - Drug Education

-- Sexual health

 - Party Safe

-- Pregnancy

 - Mental Health

-- Issues in Society
+- Issues in Society: Homelessness

 - Relationships